Most mornings I exercise on a path near my home and get to practice how to persevere when you feel like giving up!

 How about with our kids?
 Can we learn how to persevere without competition?

 I ran into a friend recently and she began telling me her son was doing phenomenal!
-He was going to medical school to be a surgeon, straight A’s, an amazing girlfriend, on the student ministry leadership team, and traveling to save children in an impoverished country.
+He was going to medical school to become a surgeon, had straight A’s, an amazing girlfriend, was on the student ministry leadership team and traveled to save children in an impoverished country.
 (I’m exaggerating a little but not much!)

 In these situations, I can imagine there are winners and losers.
 I walk in feeling adequate but leave feeling defeated.
 That is competing not persevering.